-The magnetic coupling prevents the pumped fluid from escaping at the rotating shaft.
+The shaft seal prevents the pumped fluid from escaping at the rotating shaft.
 The venting screws are used to release trapped air.

 The design of the casing is dependent on the specific type and the number of stages.
 In the multistage pump, a stage is the name given to the unit consisting of the impeller, diffuser element and casing.
 The inlet casing with suction nozzle is located upstream of the first stage.
 The final stage always contains the delivery casing with pressure nozzle.
+If couplings are used, what are called lanterns are inserted between the motor and the delivery casing.